r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## DPAPI
 The Data Protection Api is a cryptographic application programming interface used by to store credentials locally.

+## Enteprise CA
+The Certificate Authortiy which offers the certificate templates.

 ## fCONFIDENTIAL
 If this flag is set for an LDAP attribute, only accounts with the permissions RIGHT_DS_READ_PROPERTY and RIGHT_DS_CONTROL_ACCESS can read the attribute (example: ms-Mcs-AdmPwd).